Five Things: Blue Jays closing in on East title | Globalnews.ca

 The Blue Jays will have some tough decisions ahead as they look to put the best possible lineup on the field in October.

-Slugger Anthony Santander has been playing with the Triple-A Buffalo Bisons as he builds up ahead of a potential return to the big-league lineup after missing over three months with a shoulder injury.
+Slugger Anthony Santander has been playing with the triple-A Buffalo Bisons as he builds up ahead of a potential return to the big-league lineup after missing more than three months with a shoulder injury.

 Santander was signed to a lucrative five-year deal last winter after a 44-homer season with the Baltimore Orioles.